AMERICAN ACADEMY OF DEVELOPMENTAL MEDICINE & DENTISTRY

 As we delved into the archeological history of our predecessors’ work we noted a branch of the main Disabled-institutionalus assemblage, Disabled-backroomus (children and adults with disabilities who were “hidden” in backrooms of homes) as if they were guilty of some “repugnant crime.”
 It just seems irrational to us that parents (and their neighbors) would look upon these family members with disabilities as they were less qualified and therefore subjected to derision and deserving of ridicule.

 Yes, there was opposition to the total acceptance of Disabled-integratus.
+For example:

 • In the classroom – There were concerns that children with special needs would overwhelm the teaching time in mainstreamed classroom settings.

 • In playgrounds – Children with special needs were subject to more accidents, which in turn could affect other children.